auswebhosting/RemoveKses/readme.md

-## RemoveKses
+## Remove Kses
 Tags: unfiltered_html, kses, WPMU
 Requires at least: 3.0.1
 Tested up to: 3.8.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Disables KSES for the WordPress Editor Role.
+Disables (KSES - KSES is a recursive acronym which stands for “KSES Strips Evil Scripts") for the WordPress Editor Role.
 Compatible with MU.

 ## Description